- Diameter: 1.391 million km

 But we might not have that long to wait before things get ugly.
 According to current models of stellar evolution, in a paltry one billion years the Sun will brighten enough that Earth's oceans will evaporate.
 We likely won't be around then, though either because Science Marches On and we will be on planets far away, or because we will kill ourselves.

 Note: some fictional extraterrestrial cultures will worship their central star as our ancient cultures worshiped the Sun.
 While it is definitely not the same star, for its significance for the given aliens it falls into this category.

-as in "Navigator, set a course for the Sol System
+Commonly referred to as Sol in Speculative Fiction as in "Navigator, set a course for the Sol System."

 For the home of the Page Three Stunna, see British Newspapers.